The MBTC Team

 Jamie N Shafir, LCSW

-Psychotherapist, Health Coach, & Adolescent Specialist.
+Psychotherapist, Health Coach, Adolescent Specialist, & Internship Director

 Jamie Shafir, LCSW is a therapist and health coach based in San Diego, CA. She has worked and volunteered with individuals from ages five to seventy-five.
 Jamie specializes in evidence-based cognitive and somatic approaches to treat chronic pain.
 She is trained in and practices: Pain Reprocessing Therapy, Emotional Awareness and Expression Therapy, as well as Intensive Short-Term Dynamic Psychotherapy.
 Jamie also has extensive experience developing and delivering adolescent and teen focused programs.
 She pulls from her breadth of training and clinical experience to tailor and provide her youngest clients developmentally appropriate services through a chronic pain informed lens.